HanyuQiu/CS411--7/README.md

 ## [Video Link](https://youtu.be/-nk4FzfVqVg)

+## Issue Encountered
+We've working hard on configuring a correct router file to connect our frontend and backend.
+However, as we are using java and SQL for backend, we didn't find helpful tutorial articles or videos about how to configure the router file in our case.
+We tried a lot of different versions of the router file but it still didn't work.
+We acknowledge our responsibility in not fully completing the project.
+However, I believe we have exerted our utmost effort and dedication.
+We believe all other files are working correctly, and we have uploaded all of them to the repository.
+Thank you for the semester!

 ## Files and Directories
 **spoontacular.py**, **meals.py**: Python scripts to fetch data from the Spoonacular API and interact with a SQLite database.